-Earth Day is coming up on April 22, and now is a great time for Earth Day activities along with a study of the earth.
+Earth Day really should be every day.
+Earth Day activities work especially well with a study of the earth.
 It’s helpful for children to understand the earth and their place on it if they are going to help care for the earth.

 I already had a post with Montessori-Inspired Earth Day Activities.
-Today, I have a link to some continent activities that would add to a study of the earth in preparation for Earth Day.
+Today, I have links to some continent activities that would add to a study of the earth in preparation for Earth Day.
 The Montessori world (continent) map is an important part of the Montessori geography curriculum.

 Making a Continent Map